 Resources and training £5000

 A significant number of our disadvantaged pupils struggle with behaving appropriately at school.
 We are finding that this is an increasing trend.
 Our family support worker continues to help a number of them settle at the start of each day when they arrive at school bringing stresses from their home environment and are not fit to start focussing on school work.
 She has worked with many of the parents of these children to help them ensure they are meeting the needs of their children.
 It is hard to assess the impact of this work in raw data but we have a significant bank of anecdotal evidence demonstrating how the work of the FSW has helped children access their learning and prevented behaviour from having a wider negative impact within a number of classrooms.
 Many of the parents who have received support from our Family Support Worker have expressed their appreciation of the quality of support they have received.
-By enabling this group of children settle better at the start of the day and have a place to go to with a person to support them we are reducing the incidences of low level disruptive behaviour in our classrooms which can be distracting for our focussed learners.
+By enabling this group of children to settle better at the start of the day and have a place to go to with a person to support them we are reducing the incidences of low level disruptive behaviour in our classrooms which can be distracting for our focussed learners.
 In 2019/20 we were able to appoint an assistant behaviour support worker to work alongside the Family Support worker with these children.

 A number of children benefitted from our Opportunities Fund which is money we keep for families experiencing financial difficulty to enable them to allow their children to attend our residential trip or other opportunities such as sporting or artistic endeavours.

 In our most recent Ofsted inspection of November 2017 inspectors said of our use of the Pupil Premium;

 "Leaders use additional pupil premium funding increasingly effectively.
 Disadvantaged pupils benefit from a range of strategies to improve attendance and make their learning enjoyable.
 Funding is also used to ensure that disadvantaged pupils have an equal opportunity to attend school visits, receive support to help fill gaps in their understanding and attend the vast number of extra-curricular activities available."